-Deploy on your host server the pod virtual machine OVF/OVA files you have downloaded.
+Deploy the OVF/OVA files you have downloaded to your host server.

 - 1. Navigate to your vSphere Web Client using your management workstation, ensure that your downloaded OVA/OVF files are accessible on this machine and then connect to your vCenter Server. - 2.
 From the vSphere Web Client dashboard, select Hosts and Clusters.